kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-03-Stay Current.md

 categories:
   - osccservices
 category: osccservices
-excerpt: "Let OSCC assist you with SCCM & Windows 10 upgrades !"
+excerpt: "Let OSCC assist you with SCCM & Windows 10 upgrades !
+We take care of your SCCM environment and windows 10 upgrade task sequences.
+We also provide you a patches Windows 10 image each month to ensure a smooth rollout.
+Twice a year you are welcome to join our evening workshop where we will inform you on what's going on in the windows 10 world.
+Click here for a more details !"
 tags:
   - SCCM
   - Windows 10